zameer-hoosain/fsm_dfa_and_regex/presentation.md

 # Regex Example - Even binary numbers

-The previous example of all even binary numbers can be represented by this regular expression:
+The previous example of all even binary numbers can theoretically be represented by this regular expression:
 `[01]*0`

 In reality, not so much.
 We are matching more than we should be.
 See this test as an example: